⚠ A Rejected Certification Doesn't Just Delay Your Launch, It Can Close the Market Entirely

 6. What if my destination market isn't on your country list?

-QIMA covers markets beyond the ten listed.
-If you don't see your destination, contact us with your product type and target country — our team will confirm availability and the applicable certification pathway, usually within 1 business day.
+QIMA's Global Market Access solution covers markets beyond the ten listed.
+If you do not see your destination, contact us with your product type and target country.
+Our team will confirm availability and the applicable certification pathway, typically within one business day.

 7. How do I know if my product requires market access certification?

 Most electrical and electronic products require mandatory certification before they can be legally imported and sold in a new market.
 The specific requirements depend on your product category, destination market, and intended use.
-If you're unsure, share your product details with QIMA — our engineers will confirm what's required and whether any exemptions apply.
+If you are unsure, share your product details with QIMA.
+Our engineers will confirm what is required and whether any exemptions apply.

 Need more information?